zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-auto-scaling/adb-auto-scaling.md

     ![](images/monitored-sql-while-three-procedures-running-with-auto-scaling.png " ")

-3. As before, go back to your SQL Developer Web worksheets sure all 3 tests in the worksheets indicate that the queries have **executed** completely.
+3. As before, go back to your SQL Developer Web worksheets to be sure all 3 tests in the worksheets indicate that the queries have **executed** completely.

     ![](images/procedure-successfully-completed.png " ")